sireum/v3/readme.md

 ## Installing and Running Sireum

-Sireum v3 binary distributions that we provide are cryptographically-signed just in case  you want ensure that your copy is untampered [read more](https://www.openbsd.org/papers/bsdcan-signify.html>).
+Sireum v3 binary distributions that we provide are cryptographically-signed just in case you want to ensure that your copy is untampered [read more](https://www.openbsd.org/papers/bsdcan-signify.html>).

 The accompanying [Minisign](https://jedisct1.github.io/minisign/)